SoftHu/tos_avg/En/heart_4_1_3.md

 graph LR
 Start -->1757655458919025[<b>Speaker 👉 Kinntarou:</b>
-\nThe first dish is spicy seafood pasta~ I personally think the spiciness is just right, but I'm worried that the guests might not find it impactful enough...\nWhat do you think, &lbrace;playername&rbrace;?]
+\nThe first dish is spicy seafood pasta~ I personally think the spiciness is just right, but I'm worried that the guests might not find it impactful enough...\nWhat do you think, &lbrace;c.playername&rbrace;?]
 1757655458919025 -->|This is too spicy! &#40;breathing fire&#41;|1757656448902775[<b>Speaker 👉 Kinntarou:</b>
 \nReally?
 Is it that intense?
 But indeed, not everyone can handle spiciness well.
 Maybe I should reduce the amount of chili.]